Sweden at the Olympics: Biathlon

-Biathlon events were conducted at the 1924 Winter Olympics under the designation military patrol, without Swedish participation.
-Biathlon returned to the games in 1960.
+An event in military patrol, a precursor sport to biathlon, was held at the 1924 Winter Olympics without Swedish participation.
+Biathlon arrived as its own sport at the 1960 Winter Olympics.
 Sweden participated then and has continued to do so ever since.

 There was only one biathlon event in the 1960 Winter Olympics.
 Klas Lestander won the gold in that event, men's individual, and thus won Sweden's first gold in biathlon.

 Sweden's most successful athlete in the sport is Hanna Öberg with 2 gold and 1 silver.
 She won gold in women's individual in 2018 and gold together with her sister Elvira Öberg as well as Mona Brorsson and Linn Persson in women's relay in 2022.
 Elvira is the second most successful Swedish athlete in the sport with 2 individual silver medals on top of her relay gold.

 Sebastian Samuelsson is Sweden's most successful male biathlete.
 He won silver in men's pursuit and gold together with Peppe Femling, Fredrik Lindström and Jesper Nelin in men's relay, both in 2018.

 The two remaining Swedish biathletes to win Olympic gold are Anna-Carin Olofsson-Zidek who won gold in women's mass start in 2006 and Björn Ferry who won gold in men's pursuit in 2010.

 The most participations in the sport by a Swedish biathlete is 4, shared between Leif Andersson (1984–1994), Carl Johan Bergman (2002–2014), Björn Ferry (2002–2014) and Mikael Löfgren (1988–1998).